Noel Benson: Lecturer

 In 1909 he returned to the University of Sydney and became a demonstrator in the Geology Department.
 After winning an 1851 Exhibition Science Scholarship in 1910 he left Sydney in 1911 to work at the University of Cambridge, where he worked with John Edward Marr, Alfred Harker and Thomas George Bonney at the Sedgwick Museum of Earth Sciences.
 In 1913 he was granted the BA (Research) degree by Cambridge and left, spending most of the year travelling Europe with his parents and sisters.
 He returned to the University of Sydney in 1914 to take up the Macleay Fellowship in Geology.
 In 1915 he became a lecturer at the Geology Department, and in 1917 he became Chair of Geology and Mineralogy at the University of Otago, where he stayed until 1951.

 Despite spending the first nine years at Otago as the only lecturer in the Department of Geology, Benson still published several papers, most notably a work on the Cenozoic petrographic part of East Otago.
 During his lifetime he published over 100 papers.
 In 1921 he was made President of the geology section of the Australasian Association for the Advancement of Science, and from 1945 to 1947 was president of the Royal Society of New Zealand.
 He was awarded the Lyell Fund and Lyell Medal in 1937 and 1939 respectively by the Geological Society of London, the Hector and Hutton medals of the Royal Society of New Zealand in 1933 and 1944, the Clarke Medal of the Royal Society of New South Wales in 1945 and the Mueller Medal of the Australasian Association for the Advancement of Science in 1951.
 In 1949 he became a Fellow of the Royal Society, and in 1951 an honorary member of the Mineralogical Society of London.

 After retiring from the University of Otago in 1951 he continued to write papers, and at his death on 20 August 1957 was working on a revision to his paper on the Cenozoic Petrographic part of East Otago.
-His main influence, however, was in expanding the study of geology in Australasia.
+The detailed geological map of the Dunedin area he produced was a significant work, his broader influence, however, was in expanding the study of geology in Australasia.